 Diana is outwardly the hit of the party but inwardly virtuous and idealistic.
 Her friend Ann is thoroughly selfish and amoral.
-Both are attracted to Ben Black, soon-to-be millionaire.
+Both are attracted to Ben Blaine, soon-to-be millionaire.
 He takes Diana's flirtations with other boys as a sign of disinterest in him and marries Ann.
 Big mistake.Written by

 Ed Stephan <firstname.lastname@example.org>

 3 of 3 people found this review helpful.